DnD Attack Rolls Explained

 Definition and scope

-An attack roll is a d20 roll made by a player or Dungeon Master to determine whether an attack attempt hits its target.
-The result of the roll, plus any applicable modifiers, is compared against the target's Armor Class (AC).
-If the total meets or exceeds the AC, the attack hits and the attacker proceeds to roll damage.
-If it falls short, the attack misses and no damage is applied.
+An attack roll is a d20 roll made to determine whether an attack hits its target.
+The result — modified by relevant bonuses — is compared against the target's Armor Class (AC).
+If the modified roll meets or exceeds the AC, the attack hits and the attacker rolls damage.
+If it falls short, nothing happens except the passing of a moment and, sometimes, a deeply personal silence at the table.

 How it works